 Anyone who is the parent of a toddler knows that they get into everything.
 Movies, pots & pans, even the trash.
-My toddler’s favorite thing to do currently is pull tons of stickers off from his Mickey Mouse sticker book and place them everywhere.
+My toddler’s favorite thing to do currently is pull tons of stickers out of his Mickey Mouse sticker book and place them everywhere.
 He likes to wear them as tattoos and decorate the floors.
 Honestly I use to get frustrated but now I’ve found the miraculous Goo Gone.

 Goo Gone works as a magic eraser to all my toddler’s messes and even some of my own.
 Using the Goo Gone spray gel I’ve found tons of ways to get rid of sticky messes that I’ve never found a solution too.